travis-ci/docs-travis-ci-com/user/enterprise/worker-cli-commands.md

 ---
 title: Enterprise Worker Start & Debug Containers
-layout: en
+layout: en_enterprise

 ---

 <div id="toc"></div>

 ## Stopping and Starting the Worker

 The Travis CI Worker is installed as an upstart service.
 The following commands can be used to check the status of the service, and to start or